QianXu1998/adv-net2021/FAQ.md

 **Important.** For traffic that has to be way-pointed, there are additional limitations:

 - The packet headers must be of the form: `ethernet + mpls + ip` or `ethernet + ip`.
 If they do not follow this pattern, we won't be able to verify the waypoint policy for them.
-If you use `mpls`, use the one we saw in the RSVP exercise.
+If you use `mpls`, use the one we saw in RSVP exercise (stacked version, with 4 bytes per label).
+We parse a max of 10 Labels.
 - You must keep the following header fields untouched (i.e., keep the original ones):
   - Ethernet type (`0x0800` or `0x8847`)
   - IP source address.